 Besides the frameworks and means for front-end and back-end development, there are tools that enable proper app infrastructure setup and functioning.
 They provide storage resources, servers and cloud computing services, automated application deployment, easy updates’ releases, monitoring and management of the apps, scalability, etc. (e.g. AWS, Google Cloud, Docker, Azure, Kubernetes).

 Are you ready to peek at how software development companies choose app tech stack?
 Solution architect at Apiko Andriy Roman has shed some light on this subject by sharing his own experience.

 - Hello, Andriy!
 Could you, please, tell us what is the procedure of choosing a tech stack for an application?
 What to start with and what to pay the main attention to?

-The first and the most crucial step is to build proper business and contextual vision, define the business drivers.
+The first and most crucial step is to build a proper business and contextual vision, and define the business drivers.

 Once you have a complete understanding of how the app should work, constraints and non-functional requirements determine the technology decisions.

 And only when we have all the requirements of architectural significance, we can build system architecture and define technical stack.

 Non-functional requirements are critical for tech stack choice, application development, testing, and client’s acceptance, and include

 - % of time a system or function is up and running